0xYankee/blueprints/README.md

 a dedicated team review section and finally the implementation details across the respective team.

+# Where to write Blueprint
+Blueprints are to be written as issues in this repository and team discussion can be indicated within each issue.

 # Blueprint Template

 ## Main Objective